mac0714/Learning-Journal/LJ-code201-day1.md

 # LJ Code 201 - Day 1

 First day of Coding begin and I learn so much already in one day.
-For start, I learn about Terminal and all the function that we going to be using in class.
+So much materials in one day.
+For start, I learn about Terminal, Git and all the function that we going to be using in class.
 Example:

 - Creating Repo
 - Create file